anirudhsevugan/simpliplay-android-example-fork/README.md

 ### Issues
 On Android 8, there are some input issues, like not being able to press the play button.
 This is **most likely an issue with the VM and shouldn't happen on a real device**.

-On Android 5, any HTTPS video returns a source error, even with the correct URL typed in.
-This is **most likely an issue with TLS support, as Android 5 does not support modern TLS cipher suites that most websites use these days**.
+On Android 5, a severe codec issue happens when loading any video.
+This is most likely due to the fact that **Android 5 does not support the latest video codecs**, the same issue does not happen on Android 15, 14, or Android 8.

 On any other Android version, URLs that are signed using self-signed certificates return a source error, this is **normal behavior in Android to keep you safe, so it isn't an issue with the OS**.